GoogleCloudPlatform/cluster-health-scanner/README.md

 The `cluster_diag` tool is a helpful wrapper around the CHS diagnostic tool for the
 [Accelerator-optimized machine family](https://cloud.google.com/compute/docs/accelerator-optimized-machines)
-(currently only a3-highgpu-g8 and a3-megagpu-8g).
-It is exposed via the `healthscan` command and aims to provide a _single line_ command that can run CHS, with no prior knowledge needed of CHS implementation details.
+.
+It is exposed via the
+`healthscan` command and aims to provide a _single line_ command that can run CHS, with no prior knowledge needed of CHS implementation details.
+See the documentation for `healthscan` below for more details on supported machines and tests.

 NOTE: The `cluster_diag` tool aims to provide a joyful experience for running Cluster Health Scanner; however it may not support all use cases.
 To run CHS